Merzasphor/MWSE/docs/source/lua/type/tes3light.rst

     Access to the light's flags, determining if the light can be carried.

 `color`_ (`table`_)
+    Read-only.
 Access to the light's base colors, in an array-style table of four values.
 The values can range from 0 to 255.

 `deleted`_ (`boolean`_)
     The deleted state of the object.